hythm7/Pakku/README.md

 Overview
 ========
-* `Pakku` is a simple package manager for `Raku`, with many options and customizations that can be configured in `pakku.cnf` file or via command line options.
+* `Pakku` is a simple package manager for `Raku`.

-* `Pakku` result is either:
+* `Pakku` command result is either:
   - `-Ofun` - On success
   - `Nofun` - On failure

 * `Pakku` verbosity levels:
-  - `0 ｢silent｣` - No output what so ever
+	0. `｢silent｣`   → No output what so ever
-  - `1 ｢debug｣` 🐛 - If you want to see everything
+	1. `｢debug｣` 🐛 → If you want to see everything
-  - `2 ｢ now ｣` 🦋 - What is happenning now
+	2. `｢ now ｣` 🦋 → What is happenning now
-  - `3 ｢info ｣` 🧚 - Important things only
+	3. `｢info ｣` 🧚 → Important things only
-  - `4 ｢warn ｣` 🐞 - Only when some warnings happen
+	4. `｢warn ｣` 🐞 → Warnings only
-  - `5 ｢error｣` 🦗 - You probably don't like to see that when running Pakku, me neither!
+	5. `｢error｣` 🦗 → You probably don't like to see that when running Pakku!

 * `Pakku` log meaning:
 ```
-🧚 PRC: ｢ ... ｣ → Start processing
+🧚 PRC → Start processing
-🦋 SPC: ｢ ... ｣ → Processing Spec
+🦋 SPC → Processing Spec
-🦋 MTA: ｢ ... ｣ → Processing Meta
+🦋 MTA → Processing Meta
-🦋 FTC: ｢ ... ｣ → Fetching
+🦋 FTC → Fetching
-🦋 BLD: ｢ ... ｣ → Building
+🦋 BLD → Building
-🦋 STG: ｢ ... ｣ → Staging
+🦋 STG → Staging
-🦋 TST: ｢ ... ｣ → Testing
+🦋 TST → Testing
-🧚 BLD: ｢ ... ｣ → Build success
+🧚 BLD → Build success
-🧚 TST: ｢ ... ｣ → Test success
+🧚 TST → Test success
-🧚 BIN: ｢ ... ｣ → Binary added
+🧚 BIN → Binary added
-🦋 WAI: ｢ ... ｣ → Waiting
+🦋 WAI → Waiting
-🐞 TOT: ｢ ... ｣ → Timed out
+🐞 TOT → Timed out
-🦗 SPC: ｢ ... ｣ → Error processing Spec
+🦗 SPC → Error processing Spec
-🦗 MTA: ｢ ... ｣ → Error processing Meta
+🦗 MTA → Error processing Meta
-🦗 BLD: ｢ ... ｣ → Build failure
+🦗 BLD → Build failure
-🦗 TST: ｢ ... ｣ → Test failure
+🦗 TST → Test failure
-🦗 CNF: ｢ ... ｣ → Config error
+🦗 CNF → Config error
-🦗 CMD: ｢ ... ｣ → Command error
+🦗 CMD → Command error
 ```

 Usage